 Gretna and Annan – Lots of good angling points around the inner Solway Firth with marks giving bass to spinners and bait, while there is also the possibility of catching a sea trout when using a spinner, but a licence is needed to target and keep this species.
 Flounder are also common around this area and will travel far along the Solway Firth and into the mouth of the River Eden.
 Mullet also make an appearance with Annan Harbour offering a great chance to catch this species during calm weather and still water – use small hooks and experiment with bread, earthworm and fish baits.
 View this area on Google Maps here.

 Balcary Bay – This mark had a reputation for producing multiple double-figure fish in the past, and although not seen as quite as productive these days it is still well worth a visit.
 Cod and whiting are caught in winter and dogfish, flounder and dab with bigger species such as conger, thornback ray and bull huss also a possibility in the summer.
-Balcary Flat Rock is a famous mark but requires a long hike up a hill and along paths so bear this in mind before you set out.
+Balcary Flat Rock is a famous mark but requires a long hike up a hill and along paths so bear this in mind before setting out.
 Ross Bay offers similar fishing from a more sheltered venue.
 View this area on Google Maps here.

 Burrow Head – Burrow Head is on the very tip of the Machars Peninsula.
 Fishing can be very good.
-Pollock are out in greatest numbers in the summer and will go for spinners, as will mackerel when they come in the summer, and dogfish, bull huss and bass will all take baits.
-The rocky sections also hold conger with a super-strong monofilament or a wire trace and 6/0 – 8/0 hooks mounted with mackerel heads or flappers being in with a chance of hooking a big one.
+Pollock are out in greatest numbers in the summer and will go for spinners, as will mackerel when they arrive in the summer, and dogfish, bull huss and bass will all take baits.
+The rocky sections also hold conger with a 100lb+ monofilament or a wire trace and 6/0 – 8/0 hooks mounted with mackerel heads or flappers being in with a chance of hooking a big one.
 View this area on Google Maps here.

 Stranraer – Loch Ryan is located between the top of the Rhins Peninsula and the Scottish mainland.
-Loch Ryan is known as a ray hotspot and anglers targeting this species often choose this venue, with the summer months the time to go for this species.
+It is known as a ray hotspot and anglers targeting this species often choose this venue, with the summer months the time to go for this species.
 The Scottish record shore caught tope of 54lb also came from this mark.
 Mackerel, pollock and wrasse will all also show here as well.
 The usual dogfish will take most baits around here, with flounder, plaice, silver eels and school bass all possibilities when fishing here.
 View this area on Google Maps here.

 Ayr and Troon – Ayr Harbour provides lots of species with mackerel going for feathers and spinners and pollock and coalfish to spinners, lures and float fished baits.
 Mullet can also show in calm weather with bread flake the best bait to catch them, try groundbaiting with mackerel guts and bread mix to attract them to the area.
-The pier is also a good mark and baits such as ragworm, lugworm, mackerel and peeler crab can catch flounder, plaice, dogfish with both silver and conger eels possible catches as well.
+The pier is also a good mark and baits such as ragworm, lugworm, mackerel and peeler crab can catch flounder, plaice, dogfish with both silver and strap conger eels possible catches as well.
 Rock marks around Troon can produce pollock with the biggest specimens coming within range of the shore angler in warmer weather as well as wrasse and mackerel, while a big fish bait possibly tempting a conger eel.
 View this area on Google Maps here.

 Ardrossan, Saltcoats, Largs and Millport – Saltcoats Harbour will give dogfish, wrasse, various flatfish and silver eels, as well as coalfish and pollock which will also take spinners and lures.
 Cod will also show in winter.
 Ardrossan will also produce similar species, with the chance of a big pollock, while rocky marks around this area can also contain conger eels to the usual big hooks and fish baits.
-In Largs Shingle Bank/Point is a good general fishing venue with the cleanest ground found when casting into the harbour, rotten bottoms best used when casting elsewhere due to the snags.
-Lots of dogfish around but flatfish also caught and cod and whiting make an appearance in the winter.
-Marks around the Marina and the old monument known locally as ‘The Pencil’ can also produce from the shore.
+In Largs Shingle Bank/Point is a good general fishing venue with the cleanest ground found when casting into the harbour, rotten bottoms best used when casting elsewhere due to the snaggy ground.
+Lots of dogfish are usually around but various flatfish can also be caught and cod and whiting can make an appearance in the winter.
+Marks around the Marina and the old monument known locally as The Pencil can also produce fish from the shore.
 View this area on Google Maps here.

 Millport, Isle of Cumbrae – Millport is a town on the Isle of Cumbrae, meaning it is necessary to take a ferry to get there.
 Rock marks around Millport and the harbour area offer a range of species, as do the areas around Crocodile Rock.
-This includes wrasse to floatfished baits, and large pollock and coalfish to spinners and jelly lures.
+This includes wrasse to float fished baits, and large pollock and coalfish to spinners and jelly lures.
 Other species such as flatfish species, bass, and dogfish can also be caught, as can mackerel in the summer months.
 Large conger eels are also present in this area and can be caught on mackerel or squid baits from rocky areas.
 View this area on Google Maps here.

 Isle of Skye – Marks all around the isle such as Staffin are ideal for lure fishing for pollock, coalfish, wrasse and bass.
-Niest Point is the most westerly point on the isle and offers plenty opportunity for bait fishing around the famous lighthouse area with bass, pollock, coalfish and a range of flatfish all possible catches, plus lure fishing for pollock and mackerel in summer.
+Niest Point is the most westerly point on the isle and offers plenty of opportunities for bait fishing around the famous lighthouse area with bass, pollock, coalfish and a range of flatfish all possible catches, plus lure fishing for pollock and mackerel in summer.
 Fishing around this area has the added bonus of offering the chance of seeing whales, dolphins or a basking shark out at sea.
 View this area on Google Maps here.

-Isle of Lewis – Flatfish such as flounder and plaice are regularly caught from the beaches to usual worm and crab baits, while spinning and lure fishing can be productive for pollock from the many rock marks, and mackerel provide good sport to light gear in the summer.
+Isle of Lewis – Flatfish such as flounder and plaice are regularly caught from the beaches to usual worm and crab baits while spinning and lure fishing can be productive for pollock from the many rock marks, and mackerel provide good sport to light gear in the summer.
 Turbot can be caught from this area with mackerel and sandeel baits the best choice, although they will also take worm and crab.
-Eoropie Beach at the far north of the island offers good fishing for flounder and turbot with long range casting producing the best results for the anglers targeting turbot.
+Eoropie Beach at the far north of the island offers good fishing for flounder and turbot with long-range casting producing the best results for the anglers targeting turbot.
 View this area on Google Maps here.

 Durness – Sandy waters around the Kyle of Durness offer great flatfish fishing and potentially the chance of a decent bass, especially when the surf is running.
-As these waters are fairly shallow it is best to use baits such as ragworm, whole squid, mackerel and peeler crab to target the bass, rather than spinners and plugs, and longer range casts will pay off.
-Fishing in summer from rocky marks will give pollock to lures, plugs and jellyworms, as well as mackerel.
+As these waters are fairly shallow it is best to use baits such as ragworm, whole squid, mackerel and peeler crab to target the bass, rather than spinners and plugs, and longer range casting will pay off.
+Fishing in summer from rocky marks will give pollock to lures, plugs and jelly lures, as well as mackerel.
 Sea trout can also take spinners in these waters, but, as always, remember a licence is needed to target and keep this species.
 View this area on Google Maps here.